ntodorov/SharpConfig/README.md

 ---

 A nice-to-have in SharpConfig is the mapping of sections to objects.
-If you have a structure and enumeration in C# like this:
+If you have a class and enumeration in C# like this:
 ```csharp
 class Person
 {